 - NABARD is also empowered to extend loans and advances against the stock security and promissory notes.

 - Additionally, to fund seasonal agricultural operations, NABARD also makes short-term loans to Regional Rural Banks and Co-operative Banks.

 - NABARD is involved in development activities as well, coordinates rural credit agencies, and helps to address rural and agricultural issues.

 - To assist the boosting rural and agricultural development research, NABARD has RDF (Research and Development Fund)

-- NABARD has also the power to establish a “ Reserve Fund” or any other funds it finds appropriate.
+- NABARD also has the power to establish a “ Reserve Fund” or any other funds it finds appropriate.

 Supervisory Functions of NABARD

-- Banking Regulation Act 1949 gave the power to NABARD to inspect the operations of cooperative banks, and Regional Rural Banks.
+- Banking Regulation Act 1949 gave the power to NABARD to inspect the operations of cooperative banks and Regional Rural Banks.

 - Before granting permission to open a new branch, the Reserve Bank of India must receive a recommendation from NABARD.